 Welcome to our website!

 Here you will find a glimpse of our collection of Oriental rugs, kilims, textiles, pillows, and furniture.
 Each rug has a story of its own from the country it originated.
 We've been specializing in unique, sometimes one-of-a-kind handmade rugs for decades.
-Please browse here and consider making a visit to Jalan Jalan Imports at Owl Falls in scenic Topanga, California, or schedule an appointment.
+Please browse here, or schedule an appointment.
 We also offer natural cleaning, repair, restoration and free appraisals for your handmade rugs.Download Our Collection

 Who We Are